Ketamine Assisted Psychotherapy

 Price and Payment Options

-For new patients, the initial medical consultation with Journey Clinical is $300, with medication costing $88 for two sessions.
-Ongoing treatment requires quarterly follow-ups at $150, and medication costs $148 for up to six sessions.
+For new patients, the initial medical consultation with Journey Clinical is $362 and includes doses for two sessions.
+Ongoing treatment requires a follow-up with Journey and 6 more doses for $318.
 This is billed separately and handled exclusively through Journey Clinical.
 THESE RATES ARE SET BY JOURNEY CLINICAL AND ARE SUBJECT TO CHANGE.

-A complete treatment course of KAP typically consists of 3 to 4 rounds (6 to 8 doses total).
+A complete treatment course of KAP typically consists of 6 to 8 doses.
 The price of follow-up KAP rounds varies depending on your needs and the frequency of sessions.
 The duration of dosing, preparation, and integration sessions are tailored to your needs, which may impact the total cost.
 Options will be discussed when scheduling.

 EMDR Indiana is not in-network with insurance, but if your plan includes out-of-network benefits, you may be eligible for reimbursement for intake and integration sessions.
 I can help you check your coverage and understand what your plan offers.